danivalle27/BTP_EXP_BR/exercises/ex1/README.md

 1. Under **Standard objects** tab on the left panel, search for *OpenURL*, click on + icon next to the module as shown to add it to the test case.
 2. Move the step under the folder **Precondition** and edit the name of the Test step to “Launch Fiori”.
-3. Add the URL of S/4HANA system as value for URL.
+3. Copy the full URL of S/4HANA system and enter that as value for URL.
     <br>![](/exercises/ex1/images/TTA_Module_OpenURL.png)
 4. Under **Modules** tab on the left panel, search for your newly created module *XXX S/4HANA Fiori Login*.
 Click on + icon next to the module and move it below the *Launch Fiori* step.
     <br>![](/exercises/ex1/images/TTA_Add_Module_Login.png)